aery32/aery32-refguide/source/modules.rst

 Sending arbitrary wide SPI data
 '''''''''''''''''''''''''''''''

-The last parameter, ``islast``, of the ``aery_spi_transmit()`` function indicates for the SPI whether the current transmission was the last on.
+The last parameter, ``islast``, of the ``aery_spi_transmit()`` function indicates for the SPI whether the current transmission was the last one.
 If true, chip select line rises immediately when the last bit has been written.
 If ``islast`` is defined false, CS line is left low for the next transmission that should occur immediately after the previous one.
 This feature allows SPI to operate with arbitrary wide shift registers.
 For example, to read and write 32 bit wide SPI data you can do this:

 .. code-block:: c